Stephen Joseph Theatre in the Round: 1996

 - March: Associate Director Malcolm Hebden steps down having been offered a full-time part on the television soap opera Coronation Street; he had been appearing irregularly as the character Norris Cole before the role became permanent.

 - 18 April: The Scarborough Evening News publishes the Stephen Joseph Theatre: Opening Night supplement, which is given away to every visitor to the Stephen Joseph Theatre during its opening week.
-The supplement is written and compiled by Simon Murgatroyd, who would later become Alan Ayckbourn's Archivist.
+The supplement is written and compiled by Simon Murgatroyd, who would later become Alan Ayckbourn's archivist.

 - 24 April: The Stephen Joseph Theatre opens with the premiere of the musical By Jeeves by Alan Ayckbourn and Andrew Lloyd Webber.